sbergwall/Railgun.Guides/xx-Install-SharePointServer-SubEdit.md

 After creating the web application, verify that bindings in IIS are correct and the correct certificate are bound.

-Add Managed Path for My Site and enable Sefl-service creation.
+Add Managed Path for My Site and enable Self-service creation.

 ```powershell
 New-SPManagedPath -RelativeURL "personal" -WebApplication "https://sharepoint-my.modc.se/"